 South Korea says it is battling 'second wave' of coronavirus

-SEOUL: Health authorities in South Korea said for the first time on Monday (Jun 22) it is in the midst of a "second wave" of novel coronavirus infections stemming from a holiday in May, as new cases hovered in the low double digits.
+SEOUL: Health authorities in South Korea said for the first time on Monday (Jun 22) it is in the midst of a "second wave" of novel coronavirus infections focused around its densely populated capital, stemming from a holiday in May.

 The Korea Centers for Disease Control and Prevention (KCDC) had previously said South Korea's first wave had never really ended.

-But on Monday, KCDC director Jeong Eun-kyeong said it had become clear that a holiday weekend in early May marked the beginning of a new wave of infections that have been focused largely in the greater Seoul area, which had previously seen few cases.
+But on Monday, KCDC director Jeong Eun-kyeong said it had become clear that a holiday weekend in early May marked the beginning of a new wave of infections focused in the greater Seoul area, which had previously seen few cases.

+“In the metropolitan area, we believe that the first wave was from March to April as well as February to March," Jeong said at a regular briefing.
+"Then we see that the second wave which was triggered by the May holiday has been going on.”

 BOOKMARK THIS: Our comprehensive coverage of the coronavirus outbreak and its developments